-Classic & Premier Plans: a reduction in your maximum medical plan out-of-pocket cost by $1400 single, $2800 family
+Classic Plan: reduction in your maximum medical out-of-pocket cost by $1400 single, $2800 family

-Health Savings Plan: an additional employer contribution to your HSA
+Health Savings Plan: an additional $90 University of Arkansas employer contribution to your HSA

 In support of the University’s tobacco-free efforts, a monthly $50 tobacco surcharge ($23.08 if paid biweekly) will be charged to you if you are enrolled in the medical plan and:

 - You do not complete the Tobacco Pledge, or